AyalaVirtual/AuthorBookAPI/README.md

 # Library API

-A RestAPI designed to allow users to search for, add, edit, and delete different authors.
-Users can also search for all books, or search for, add, edit, and delete different books written by a specific author.
+A Library API for book enthusiasts, librarians, and bibliophiles.
+The API provides a comprehensive platform for managing authors, allowing users to search for all or individual authors, add new authors, update author information, and remove authors from the database.
+Users can also effortlessly manage books, with the ability to search for all books in the library, or search for, add, edit, and delete books authored by a specific writer.
+The API also offers powerful search capabilities, enabling users to find books and authors quickly and effectively.

 ## Technologies Used